cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 - maintaining desired balance between `staked` and `liquid` tokens (`goal_bonded` parameter in the senate which is `80%` at the moment of writing)
 - distributing `staked` tokens to validators who perform their functions properly thus preventing `slashing`
-- using H token (HYDROGEN), which can be obtained in exchange for a `staked` BOOT, for investminting A and V tokens (and then using As and Vs for creating сyberlinks, i.e. training Bostrom).
+- using H token (HYDROGEN), which can be obtained in exchange for a `staked` BOOT, for investminting Ampere and Volt tokens (and then using As and Vs for creating сyberlinks, i.e. training Bostrom).
 - deciding on the evolution of the network using the governance portal (`senate`)

 #### The economic incentivization mechanism of agents in Bostrom